Renovating and Combining Apartments in Brooklyn Heights

 Kitchen Design

 The kitchen has dark wood cabinets and a light countertop.
-The countertop has a waterfall, which is the side piece that matches the top, this is a nice detail for modern kitchens.
-You can see more examples of modern kitchens here.
+The countertop has a waterfall, the side piece that matches the top.
+The waterfall is a nice detail for modern kitchens.
+You can see another post we write with more examples of Modern Kitchens

 Modern Kitchen Renovation BK